ZovoTools

 How to Use the Box Shadow Generator

 This CSS box shadow generator provides a complete visual editing experience for creating shadow effects on HTML elements.
-The tool lets you fine-tune every parameter of the CSS box-shadow property through intuitive sliders and controls, then copy the generated CSS code directly into your project.
+The tool lets you fine-tune every parameter of the CSS box-shadow property through sliders and controls, then copy the generated CSS code directly into your project.

 Understanding Box Shadow Parameters